-If someone attacks you, you have the right to defend yourself.
+If someone attacks you, you have the legal right to defend yourself.
+You may do so even if preventing yourself from being harmed ight require harming the individual who initiated the attack.
 This is commonly known as self-defense.
 As simple as this may sound, this was not always the case in Florida.
 Fortunately, Florida was one of the first states to make changes in their laws that expand the doctrine of self-defense.

 Under an expansion of the Castle Doctrine, Florida changed its self-defense laws in 2005 to what is now known as Florida’s “stand your ground” law.
 Prior to this change, if a person attacked you, you only had a legal right to defend yourself with the use of force if you were in your home (hence, the older “castle” doctrine).
 However, under Florida’s new law, you are now able to defend yourself with force outside your home.

 One of the major benefits of Florida’s “stand your ground” law is that you now have a right to file a motion to have a hearing on your immunity from prosecution before trial.
 Hiring an attorney early on can ensure pitfalls of a trial.
 Instead, you can have a judge grant you immunity prior to ever having a trial date set.
 The standard for this is showing by a preponderance of the evidence that you were legally justified to defend yourself — you were in fear and the person was going to attack you.